jakesorce/dpl-launch-deck/README.markdown

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `npm install`
+After downloding, your first order of business is to open terminal and run `yarn install`

 Next, run `rm -R .git` to remove the existing version control.

-Then, to start up the local server, run `npm start`
+Then, to start up the local server, run `yarn start`

-Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll
+Open a browser and hit [http://localhost:4000](http://localhost:4000), and we are ready to roll

 ## Build & Deployment